CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ![alt text](../images/01-resource_group.png "Our resource group")

-* Application Insights - used for monitoring our models in production
+* Application Insights - used for monitoring our models in production (will be used later)
 * Storage account - this will store our logs, model outputs, training/testing data, etc.
-* Key vault - stores our secrets
+* Key vault - stores our secrets (will be used later)
-* Machine Learning service workspace - the centre point for Machine Learning on Azure
+* Machine Learning service workspace - the center point for Machine Learning on Azure

-# Creating a Notebook VM
+## Creating a Notebook VM

 Inside our `Machine Learning service workspace`, we'll create a new `Notebook VM`: